 To access the 'members only' section of the web site, you need to log on.
 To do that you go to the Member Log In box and entering your Regimental Number and Surname.

-If you are planning a Class reunion, or Chapter activity, please send the details through to National Secretary, Roger Nation at this email address.
+If you are planning a Class reunion, or Chapter activity, please send the details through to Webmaster, Roger Nation at this email address.
 He will post it on the website.

 The website is only as good as the information it contains.
 Please use it often, update it as necessary, and spread the word of its existence to fellow Scheyvillians.